RenrenRihitoRayo/dpl/README.md

 * Objects now have short\-hand constructors!

 You can use `make_cons object` to automatically make a constructor for that object, given that you have defined them implicitly in the object.

 * New debug output!

 Using `io:debug(object)` in `std/text_io.py`,
 will yield more interesting output for objects.

 * `declare` in multiline dictionaries.

 You can use declare to define keys that would be implicitly defined.

 * Multiline dictionaries and lists can now be nested!

 * Expression Folding has been fixed

-* Checks
+* Parameter and Variable Checks

 ```DuProL